 Q Which CUDA C features are missing from CUDA-x86?

 A Most CUDA C capabilities are included in CUDA-x86.
 Support for some features will be added later while there are no plans to support others.

 Q Is there also be a CUDA x64?

 A Unfortunately, there is some misconception about what these two terms mean.
 All PGI CUDA compilers include support for both 32-bit and 64-bit platforms to the extent that support for those platforms is available from NVIDIA.

 Q How much does it cost and what's your upgrade plan?

-A PGI CUDA-x86 support is included in PGI's accelerator-enabled C/C++ compiler products (the PGI Accelerator products).
-PGI Accelerator licensees with current PGI Support Service get PGI CUDA-x86 at no extra charge.
-Customers without GPU-enabled licenses can upgrade by paying just the difference in the license fee for a GPU-enabled version.
-Contact PGI sales for more information.
+A Starting with version 16.10, PGI CUDA-x86 support is included in all PGI products for x86.
+Prior to version 16.10, it was included with all accelerator-enabled C/C++ compiler products (the PGI Accelerator products).
+All PGI licensees with current PGI Support Service get PGI CUDA-x86 at no extra charge.